Roth IRA Help

 - Second, the Roth IRA allows contributions to grow tax-deferred.
 If an individual does not distribute any of the earnings until he has had the Roth IRA for at least five years and has a qualifying event (generally turning age 59½), those tax-deferred earnings are tax-free.

-Unlike the Traditional IRA, there is no 70½ age limit on making contributions.
+There is no age limit on making contributions.
 But individuals must have eligible compensation, which is defined the same as for Traditional IRAs.
 As long as an individual satisfies the Roth IRA requirements, she/he may contribute to a Roth IRA.

 The annual regular contribution limit is the lesser of $6,000 (plus catch-up contributions, if eligible) or 100 percent of eligible compensation (generally earned income).
 IRA owners age 50 or older by the end of the tax year may increase their IRA contributions to help "catch-up" on their retirement savings, for a maximum contribution of $7,000.
 The contribution limit applies to all Traditional and Roth IRA contributions made for the year, in aggregate.

 Roth IRA contribution eligibility depends on the individual’s (or if married, the individual and the spouse’s) modified adjusted gross income (MAGI) and income tax filing status.
 The amount that an individual is eligible to contribute is reduced if his MAGI falls within or below certain phase-out ranges.